helleroy/beanstalk-workshop/README.md

 ```
 eb logs --all
 ```

+In order to get better control over our logs, we'll send them to AWS Cloudwatch.
+In order to do this, we'll have to run a setup of awslogs-agent on our instances.

+### Step 4.1 Add logs to Cloudwatch
+TODO: Install ```https://s3.amazonaws.com.aws-cloudwatch/downloads/awslogs-agent-setup-v1.0.py``` on startup.
+This could be done in step 2.1?
+Help can be found [here](http://notes.webutvikling.org/aws-send-ec2-logs-to-slack/)

-[TODO: Add logs from your apps to Cloudwatch.
-Make your own name to be logged when someone requests the page]
+[TODO: Add logs from your apps to Cloudwatch.]

 ## Step 5.
-Put log outputs to Slack
+Stream log outputs to Lambda

+Help for these step can be found [here](http://notes.webutvikling.org/aws-send-ec2-logs-to-slack/).

+### Step 5.1 Send logs to a new SNS Topic
+[TODO: Create SNS and send logs there]

+### Step 5.2 Create Lambda function that sends to Slack
 [TODO: Add your logs to Slack]

+### Step 5.3 Add Lambda as subscriber to SNS Topic
+[TODO: Add our new Lambda function to SNS Topic]

 ## Step 6.
 Destroy your app
 Clean up after yourself, destroying everything related to this app with